Ian Gerard: Career

 In the fall of 2017, Gerard joined his client, IVY - The Social University, for whom he had consulted since its launch in the spring of 2013.
 He became its Chief Partnership Officer overseeing partnerships, external communications, and its content division, IVY Media.
 Gerard secured partnerships with brands including The Macallan.

-Gerard's most recent venture is with The Curio, co-founding it in January of 2022 with entrepreneur Matt Woodburn and quickly including fashion designer and writer, Maggie Gillette.The organization has produced multiple events in Chicago including their launch party, "Fashion Holiday Soiree", "Panel Discussion on Fashion & The Metaverse", and multiple "Fashion Socials".
+Gerard's most recent venture is with The Curio, co-founding it in January 2022 with entrepreneur Matt Woodburn and quickly including fashion designer and writer, Maggie Gillette.The organization has produced multiple events in Chicago including their launch party, "Fashion Holiday Soiree", "Panel Discussion on Fashion & The Metaverse", and multiple "Fashion Socials".
 Their most notable event was "A Celebration of Chicago Style" which was co-hosted by Nigel Barker and Cynthia Rowley, and showcased designs by Maria Pinto along with emerging Chicago designers as well.

 In 2024, Gerard and Gillette partnered with John Leydon, the holder of the trademark for Chicago Fashion Week, to create a city-wide fashion week focused on fashion oriented consumers.
 On May 28, 2024, Chicago Fashion Week was officially announced to take place from October 9-20, 2024, at a media event at The Four Seasons with speakers including Chicago Mayor Brandon Johnson who stated, "Amplifying Chicago fashion events through Chicago Fashion Week creates an opportunity to elevate our city’s status as a fashion capital.”

 Gerard and Gillette hosted their own events at Chicago Fashion Week through their organization, The Curio.
 Programming included the opening night show on October 9th at the Chicago Cultural Center, "A Celebration of Chicago Style" presented by Abercrombie & Kent.
 It featuring Chicago based designers including Maria Pinto and Barbara Bates.
 The Curio also co-hosted a photography exhibition produced in partnership with the Park Hyatt's NoMI Gallery.
 It ran from October 9 - November 15, 2024 and featuring 5 Chicago based fashion photographers including Sandro Miller.